Defence ministry puts restrictions on import of 107 items under staggered timeline | Business

 Other defence public sector undertakings (DPSU) being involved in the process are Garden Reach Shipbuilders and Engineers, Goa Shipyard Ltd, Hindustan Shipyard Ltd, Armoured Vehicles Nigam Ltd and Munitions India Limited (MIL).

-It said the identified items will be indigenised and will only be procured from Indian industry after the timelines indicated against each of them in the list.
+It said the identified items will be indigenised and will only be procured from the Indian industry after the timelines indicated against each of them in the list.
 The ministry said the indigenisation of these items will be taken up by the DPSUs under the 'Make' category.
-The 'Make' category aims to achieve self-reliance by involving greater participation of the Indian industry.
+The 'Make' Category aims to achieve self-reliance by involving greater participation in Indian industry.
 The DPSUs will offer these identified LRUs/Sub-systems for industry-led design and development. ''This will be a great opportunity for the Indian industry to get integrated in the supply chains of manufacturing major defence platforms, the defence ministry said in a statement.
 It said the indigenous development of these LRUs/Sub-systems projects will bolster the economy and reduce the import dependence of DPSUs. ''In addition, it will help harness the design capabilities of the domestic defence industry and position India as a design leader in these technologies,'' the ministry said. ''This list is in continuation to the positive indigenisation list of 2,851 sub-systems/assemblies/sub-assemblies/components which had been earlier notified by Department of Defence Production, Ministry of Defence on December 27, 2021,'' it said.
+In August 2020, the ministry announced that India will stop the import of 101 weapons and military platforms like transport aircraft, light combat helicopters, conventional submarines, cruise missiles and sonar systems by 2024.

+A second list, putting import restrictions on 108 military weapons and systems such as next-generation corvettes, airborne early warning systems, tank engines and radars, was issued in May last year.

+In the last few years, the government has taken a series of measures to boost domestic defence manufacturing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)